-In 2012, Seiad Valley (SV) and Orleans (OR) monitoring locations had similar thermographs when comparing daily averages.
+In 2013, Seiad Valley (SV) and Orleans (OR) monitoring locations had similar thermographs when comparing daily averages.
 The Iron Gate (IG) site had less variability in average temperature fluctuations than SV or OR.
 Iron Gate also had a lower peak average temperature during July-August (Figure 3).
-This trend is further emphasized when looking at the average temperature over a seven year period from 2006-2012 (Figure 4).
+This trend is further emphasized when looking at the average temperature over an eight year period from 2006-2013 (Figure 4).
 The IG site is just downstream of Iron Gate dam (IGD).
 Water released from the dam has a moderating effect on water temperature, providing slightly warmer water in the fall and winter and colder water during summer peak temperatures when compared to historic conditions and upstream un-impounded tributary contributions.
 The chronic average temperature threshold for salmonids adopted by the Tribe, is 15.5°C (Karuk, 2002).
-Despite the 2012 cool and wet spring, all sites exceed this standard.
 This data supports the designation of impaired water temperature.

-Figure 23.
-Daily average temperatures for 3 mainstem Klamath River sites in 2012: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Figure 3.
+Daily average temperatures for 3 mainstem Klamath River sites in 2013: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).

-Figure 24.
-Average of daily average temperature from 2006-2012 at mainstem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Figure 4.
+Averaged daily temperature from 2006-2013 at mainstem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).